segmentio/segment-docs/src/connections/destinations/catalog/windsor/index.md

 Windsor **requires** a **`userId`** and **`email`** for most integrations to work correctly.
 Additionally, a value for `phone` will let Windsor track any text messages you send.
 The `avatar` property lets you identify users easily on Windsor.

-Segment sends Identify calls to Windsor in order to populate new users and their properties.
+Segment sends Identify calls to Windsor to create new users and their properties.
 You can find all your users on the [Users Page](https://app.windsor.io/people)

 ### Best Practices